randikabanura/reactive_dashboard_assignment/README.md

 >
 > 3. What would you suggest to the clinicians that they may not have thought of in regard to their request ?
 >
->> Using "name", "bithdate" as a unique composite primary key was a not a good approach and the clinicians
+>> Using "name", "birthdate" as a unique composite primary key was a not a good approach and the clinicians
 >> should have thought about different version of name can exists such a middle name can be shortened or there
 >> could be multiple spellings of a name that pronounce the same.
 If possible and having a single database would be
 >> more efficient too.